Annibor/EarthEcho-Studios/README.md

 - This README is based on a README created by Davis Calikes, available at [GitHub](https://github.com/davidcalikes/portfolio-project-one#readme).

-### Thanks
+### Special Thanks

-- Michel
-  I am very greatful for my boyfriend support while I've been working on this project.

-- Pierre Nilsson: Code Institute Student
-  Pierre have been able to disguss the project, code and have been a good support during the whole project.
+- **Michel**: A heartfelt thank you to my amazing boyfriend for unwavering support throughout the wholr project.

+- **Pierre: Code Institute Student**:Pierre have been an invauable collaborator, offering discussions on project-related topics as well as discussions about code in general.